potatoboiler/uclid/proposed_cbmc.md

 ### The hard case:
 - The procedure is `[inline]`.
 We need to figure out how the C code interacts with the UCLID module that surrounds it.
-This needs the SMTO algorithm
+This needs the SMTO algorithm?

 ## Syntax